prototypefund/Digital_Bargeld-docs/api-mint.rst

 General errors
 ++++++++++++++

 Certain response formats are common for all requests.
 They are documented here instead of with each individual request.
+Furthermore, we note that clients may theoretically fail to receive any response.
+In this case, the client should verify that the Internet connection is working properly, and then proceed to handle the error as if an internal error (500) had been returned.

 .. http:any:: /*